A 30-year-old off-the-clock paramedic was shot and killed by a gathering of shooters on Thursday outside the Edenvale Hospital.

-"He was off the clock – an uncommon occasion for Sbu who was so committed to saving lives every single day – and made a beeline for the clinic for a meeting with a specialist when he was supposedly assaulted by a gathering of shooters and shot on various occasions.
+"He was off the clock – an uncommon occurrence for Sbu who was so committed to saving lives every single day – and went to the medical clinic for a meeting with a specialist when he was purportedly assaulted by a gathering of shooters and shot on various occasions.

 "When different surgeons, who heard the shots from inside the emergency clinic grounds, arrived at the scene, Sbu had effectively passed," it said in an assertion on Facebook.

 Zondi was portrayed as a cordial, kind, and solid-willed person.

 "He was a remarkable doctor who endeavored to save lives or facilitate the aggravation of the injured.
 Sbu was consistently enthusiastic and ready to exceed all expectations to help the organization as well as the more noteworthy local area.